top of page

-SPOTLIGHT • DAVID LOPEZ-GARCIA
+SPOTLIGHT DAVID LOPEZ-GARCIA

-One of the things you notice very quickly about David López-Garcia is that he is a bundle of energy, constantly thinking, making connections, and putting ideas together.
+One of the things you notice very quickly about David López-Garcia (Ph.D.
+Milano 2021) is that he is a bundle of energy, constantly thinking, making connections, and putting ideas together.
 He has already published work on a wide range of topics, from the social construction of urban risk to citizen participation, metropolitan fragmentation, and urban mobilities and accessibility.

 David brought this energy to the Ph.D. program in the Milano School of Policy, Management, and Environment.
 He coordinated the Urban Practice Working Group, chaired the research committee for the Doctoral Student Association, and served as a Research Associate for the Observatory on Latin America and for the Global Urban Futures Project, among many other activities.
+He also served as a Visiting Lecturer at Queens College, CUNY.
+Currently he is an Assistant Professor of Urban Planning and Policy at the University of Illinois, Chicago, where he co-coordinates the Urban Structure Lab, and is a Senior Research Fellow at the Center for Urban Economic Development.

 JH: The interaction of policies is such an important but understudied phenomenon.
 What would you say are your main contributions to the field in this regard?